 If you’ve been injured while working offshore or on a dock, don’t wait!
 Call Breaux Law Firm for a free consultation; we’ll fight hard to get you the medical attention and the compensation that you deserve.

 With over 35 years of experience, we at Breaux Law Firm understand how to navigate the world of claims in New Orleans and Louisiana.
-You can rest assured that your case will be handled with the utmost respect and priority to ensure you receive the compensation you’re entitled to as quickly as possible.
+You can rest assured that your maritime injury case will be handled with the utmost respect and priority to ensure you receive the compensation you’re entitled to as quickly as possible.
 Our job is to get you the maximum payout you are due.
 We’re here to protect your rights.

-If you or someone you know has been injured in a maritime accident, the attorneys at Breaux Law Firm are the best option for you, and here’s why:
+If you or someone you know has been injured in a maritime accident, the admiralty attorneys at Breaux Law Firm are the best option for you, and here’s why:

-Being in an accident is scary enough, and dealing with the aftermath can be exhausting.
+Being in a maritime accident is scary enough, and dealing with the aftermath can be exhausting.
 Getting back on your feet should be hassle-free.
 If you call us and we determine, together, that you have a case, we’ll immediately begin fighting on your behalf to make the responsible parties do what is right.
 We do not stop fighting for you until you receive all you’re owed.

 By hiring Breaux Law Firm to represent you for your maritime accident, you can expect a clear legal explanation of your case and an honest assessment of the case’s merits.
 Our New Orleans maritime accident lawyer can help you get through this difficult time and ensure you’re taken care of emotionally, physically, and financially.